 - Analyze affected areas to determine operational priorities and emergency repair procedures with utility field personnel.
-Provide status of energy resources to the EOC Operations Group as required and, when possible, provide data by Municipality/PSD/Rural Community. - 2.
+Provide status of energy resources to ESF-5 who will relay the information to the EOC Operations Chief. - 2.
 In coordination with public and private utilities, prioritize rebuilding processes, if necessary, to restore power to affected areas. - 3.
 Locate fuel for emergency operations. - 4.
-Administer, as needed, statutory authorities for energy priorities and allocations.

-- 5. Apply necessary county resources and coordinate with municipalities, to include debris removal, in accordance with established priorities in response to an emergency. - 6.
+Administer, as needed, statutory authorities for energy priorities and allocations. - 5.
+Apply necessary county resources and coordinate with municipalities, to include debris removal, in accordance with established priorities in response to an emergency. - 6.
 Provide energy emergency information, education and conservation guidance to the public in coordination with the ESF-15 (Public Information). - 7.
 Coordinate with ESF-1 (Transportation) for information regarding transport of critical energy supplies. - 8.
-Plan for and coordinate security for vital energy supplies with ESF-13 (Law Enforcement). - Maintain continual status of energy systems and the progress of utility repair and restoration activities to include collecting and providing energy damage assessment data to ESF-3 (Public Works). - 10.
+Plan for and coordinate security for vital energy supplies with ESF-13 (Law Enforcement). - 9.
+Maintain continual status of energy systems and the progress of utility repair and restoration activities to include collecting and providing energy damage assessment data to ESF-3 (Public Works). - 10.
 Recommend energy conservation measures. - 11.
-Maintain labor, equipment and materials forms used for possible reimbursement, if authorized.

-- 1. Maintain coordination with all supporting agencies and organizations on operational priorities and emergency repair and restoration. - Continue to provide energy emergency information, education and conservation guidance to the public in coordination with the ESF-15 (Public Information). - 3.
+Maintain labor, equipment and materials forms used for possible reimbursement, if authorized. - D. Recovery - 1.
+Maintain coordination with all supporting agencies and organizations on operational priorities and emergency repair and restoration. - 2.
+Continue to provide energy emergency information, education and conservation guidance to the public in coordination with the ESF-15 (Public Information). - 3.
 Continue to conduct restoration operations until all services have been restored. - 4.
 Ensure that ESF-12 team members or their support agencies maintain appropriate records of costs incurred during the event.